Wisconsin adds 5,095 new COVID-19 cases Thanksgiving Day, 62 new deaths

 Hospitalizations, however, are decreasing.
 The total number of COVID-19 patients in the hospital decreased by 53 to 1,839 patients, according to a Thursday update from the Wisconsin Hospital Association.

-Those in the Intensive Care Unit also dropped by 18 to a total of 423 COVID-19 patients in the ICU in Wisconsin.
+Those in intensive care units also dropped by 18 to a total of 423 patients in Wisconsin.

 Also Thursday, 62 new deaths among confirmed COVID-19 cases were reported by the Department of Health Services, higher than the seven-day average of 52.